Trump's Army Secretary Pick Mark Green Withdraws Name From Consideration

 "Tragically, my life of public service and my Christian beliefs have been mischaracterized and attacked by a few on the other side of the aisle for political gain," Green said in a statement sent to NBC News.
 "While these false attacks have no bearing on the needs of the Army or my qualifications to serve, I believe it is critical to give the President the ability to move forward with his vision to restore our military to its rightful place in the world."

-Green had previously offended both the LGBTQ community and Muslims with a number of comments and policy positions seen as offensive and discriminatory -- including comparing transgender people to ISIS militants.
+Green had previously offended many members of both the LGBTQ community and Muslims with a number of comments and policy positions seen as discriminatory -- including comparing transgender people to ISIS militants.

 "A man who was the lead sponsor of legislation to make it easier for businesses to discriminate against the LGBTQ community; opposes gay marriage, which is the law of the land; believes being transgender is a 'disease'; supports constricting access to legal contraception; and makes deeply troubling comments about Muslims is the wrong choice to lead America's Army," Senate Minority Leader Chuck Schumer said in a statement earlier this week.